rh-ei-stp/amq-multicluster-ref-arch/README.md

     oc label namespace cert-manager certmanager.k8s.io/disable-validation=true
     oc apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v0.8.0/cert-manager-openshift.yaml
     ```
+3. Apply the cluster CA template

+    ```shell
+    oc process -f ca-template.yaml | oc apply -n cert-manager -f -
+    ```

-3. Deploy AMQ and Interconnect in the first datacenter (emulated as a namespace).
+4. Deploy AMQ and Interconnect in the first datacenter (emulated as a namespace).
 As Interconnect will need to  connect to "remote" routers, use the name of the remote namespace (even if it doesn't exist):

     ```shell
     oc new-project datacenter-a
     oc process -f ./template-insecure.yaml -p NAMESPACE=datacenter-a -p DEFAULT_ROUTE_DOMAIN=$DEFAULT_ROUTE_DOMAIN -p PULL_SECRET=$PULL_SECRET REMOTE_NAMESPACE=datacenter-b | oc apply -f - -n datacenter-a
     ```

-4. Deploy AMQ and Interconnect in the second datacenter (emulated as a namespace).
+5. Deploy AMQ and Interconnect in the second datacenter (emulated as a namespace).
 As Interconnect will need to connect to "remote" routers, use the name of the remote namespace (even if it doesn't exist):

     ```shell
     oc new-project datacenter-b